jnus/json-variables/README.md

 # Getting started

-Add your variable files as json in this folder .github/variables/{variable_file_name}.json The format of the file should be:
+Add your variable files as json anywhere in the repository The format of the file should be:

 ```json